Nicholas Scratch: Fictional character biography

 The son of Agatha Harkness, Nicholas Scratch originates from New Salem, Colorado, a secret community of magic users.
-After Agatha leaves Salem, Scratch becomes a warlock and the father of Salem's Seven with several mothers.
-He turns Salem's residents against Agatha, but is defeated and banished to the Dark Realm after the Fantastic Four confront him.
+Scratch fathered seven children who would come to be known as Salem's Seven.
+Scratch, now a warlock, becomes the leader of New Salem and manipulates its residents into believing that Harknsss had betrayed them through her dealings with the outside world.
+The New Salem witches abduct Harkness, intending to execute her.
+The Fantastic Four confront Scratch at Harkness's trial, where all of the New Salem community is present.
+They counter Scratch's claims against Harkness by explaining that they had not known of New Salem until Scratch's actions made them aware of it.
+Outraged, Scratch attacks, only to be banished to another dimension known as the Dark Realm.

-While in the Dark Realm, Scratch restores the Seven's powers and brainwashes the Fantastic Four to conquer the world, but Agatha thwarts his plans and confines him to the Dark Realm.
-He also mentally possesses Franklin and has the Seven take over New Salem, but Agatha and Gabriel the Devil Hunter defeat him, after which Agatha removes his powers and disowns him.
+While in the Dark Realm, Scratch restores the Seven's powers and brainwashes the Fantastic Four to conquer the world, but Harkness thwarts his plans and confines him to the Dark Realm.
+From the Dark Realm, he takes control of Franklin Richards and has Salem's Seven take over New Salem, but is defeated by Agatha Harkness and Gabriel the Devil Hunter.
+Harkness removes Scratch's powers and disowns him as her son.

 Following the destruction of New Salem, Scratch resurfaces in the town of Centerville as "Mayor Nicholas", which, along with its residents, had entered a contract as an amusement park version of "America's Heartland Next-Door."
 When Patsy Walker returns to visit her hometown, she discovers that its residents have been possessed by demons.
-A team composed of the Avengers and the Thunderbolts help to clear the town, which was being victimized by a conspiracy composed of the amusement park developers, the Sons of the Serpent, and the Seven.
+The Avengers and the Thunderbolts help to clear the town, which was being victimized by a conspiracy composed of the amusement park developers, the Sons of the Serpent, and the Seven.
 After defeating them, the Avengers and the Thunderbolts depart, but Patsy decides to stay in Centerville.

 After discovering that Scratch is the mastermind behind the ongoing haunting of Centerville, Patsy defeats him and accuses him of serving Mephisto.
 However, Scratch summons his true master, Dormammu, who abducts Hellcat and reveals his plans for domination by conquering Hell and that Scratch will become Sorcerer Supreme.
-However, the Hell Lords thwart Dormammu's plan, after which he and Scratch flee.
+However, the Hell Lords thwart Dormammu's plan and he and Scratch flee.

 In Marvel Knights 4, Scratch manipulates the Seven and the Fantastic Four into releasing Shuma-Gorath.
 However, he is defeated and banished to Hell, where he meets and allies with Mephisto.